 David Madfes was born in San Francisco and has lived here his entire life.
 He graduated from the University of San Francisco with a BS in Biology.
 Additionally, he earned his Secondary Teaching Credential and an MAT in Biology.
 With three careers behind him, he is retired from teaching science, mathematics, and computer technology (Lowell and Lincoln High Schools), from the United States Naval Reserve (retired with rank of Commander), and is semi-retired from work as a general contractor.
 David and his late wife, Tania, joined CBS over 40 years ago and became active members.
 He feels that the Board provides an opportunity for him to help guide the congregation in ways that make it appealing to a wide variety of interests, thereby increasing membership and participation.

 Joseph Ratner and his wife, Julie, moved to San Francisco in 2011 to be closer to family, and were pleased to learn that Joe’s great-grandparents had been CBS members.
 Joe and Julie are both enjoying an early retirement while also trying to keep up with their three daughters, Zehavah, starting her senior year in high school, Ellie, starting first grade at Brandeis, and Adinah, who is entering PreK in the CBS Family Preschool.
 Joe left a career in retail management, buying, and product development with RadioShack and Walmart, and Julie had been in medical ethics and patient advocacy at M.D.
 Anderson Cancer Center.
-Joe had been a synagogue Board member for over 15 years before coming to CBS, including two terms as president, and is eager to help ensure a vibrant and inspiring future for his new spiritual home.
+Joe had been a synagogue Board member for over 15 years before coming to CBS, including two terms as president, and is dedicated to ensuring a vibrant and inspiring future for his spiritual home.

 David Samson has been a member of Congregation Beth Sholom for more than 20 years.
 He has worked as an attorney and CPA, and has particular expertise investigating fraud and restoring monies to injured parties following accounting improprieties.
 David has served Beth Sholom in many roles: as Vice President, Treasurer, and Chair of the Finance, Investment, and Building Committees.
 He lives in the Richmond District with his wife Renee and their two children, Elisheva and Ari.